mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 6. `EventsourcedActor`_ subclasses that need to persist new events within the `onEvent`_ handler should mix in the `PersistOnEvent`_ trait and invoke the `persistOn`_ method.

-During normal application startup, or if the actor is restarted, persisted events are replayed to the `onEvent`_ handler, which recovers internal state.
+During normal application startup, or if the actor is restarted, persisted events are replayed via the `onEvent`_ handler, which recovers internal state.
 Only then may new commands be processed.

 .. _AbstractEventsourcedActor: http://rbmhtechnology.github.io/eventuate/latest/api/index.html#com.rbmhtechnology.eventuate.AbstractEventsourcedActor